 The Great Doxology

-Do you understand the depths of the riches of God?
-Dr. Martyn Lloyd-Jones believes that Romans 11:33-36 is the best doxology in Scripture.
-He warns not to take this passage out of context, for Paul is praising God after expounding wondrous truths for much of the letter!
-One cannot fully appreciate Paul's doxology without understanding the parts that make up the whole.
-Paul is saying these things after expounding wondrous truths about justification by faith, God's mercy on the Jews as well as the Gentiles, and other magnificent truths.
-Dr. Lloyd-Jones explains that many have sought to explain this passage by claiming that Paul has stopped seeking to understand God's truths and instead broken out into praise.
+In this sermon on Romans 11:33–36 titled “The Great Doxology,” Dr. Martyn Lloyd-Jones shares his belief that this passage is the best doxology in Scripture.
+He warns not to take this passage out of context since Paul is praising God after expounding wondrous truths for much of the letter.
+One cannot fully appreciate Paul’s doxology without understanding the parts that make up the whole.
+Paul spoke about justification by faith, God’s mercy on the Jews as well as the Gentiles, and other magnificent truths.
+Dr. Lloyd-Jones explains that many have sought to explain this passage by claiming that Paul has stopped seeking to understand God’s truths and instead broken out into praise.
 While this is well-meaning, it does not capture the truth of the passage.
-Paul is worshipping God indeed, Dr. Lloyd-Jones says, but only during his learning of God's wondrous doctrines.
-This is not a mindless doxology, rather is a very mindful one.
+Paul is worshipping God indeed, Dr. Lloyd-Jones says, but only during His learning of God’s wondrous doctrines.
+This is not a mindless doxology, but rather is a very mindful one.
 Along the same lines, it is not just the depth of the riches that Paul is referring to – it is the depth of the riches of God.
-How wonderfully kind of God to give eternal life to all those who would call upon His name!
+How wonderfully kind of God to give eternal life to all those who would call upon His name.

 About Dr. Martyn Lloyd-Jones